tytydraco/yessleep/out/Unit_6B.md

 I sat in my bed wondering what I should do.
 There was a locked safe in my closet where I kept a loaded handgun.

 Slowly, I  slipped out of bed barefoot to retrieve the handgun.
-The closet was only a few feet away, but it felt like crossing a minefield.
+The closet was only a few feet away, but it felt like crossing a minefield for how scared I was.

-I punched in the code with shaking fingers, praying I hadn’t fumbled the digits.
-And with a beauty, the safe clicked open.
+I punched in the code, and with a beauty, the safe clicked open.

-I now have the Glock 19.
+I reached in to grab a Glock 19.

 I clicked off the safety and held it low as I crept down the hallway.

-I reached the living room and flicked on the light.
+When I reached the living room, I flicked on the light.

 Nothing.